 The newsletter is sent home with each student or electronically on a continuous basis to keep families informed.
-It is most important that parents ask their student for this publication.
-It will keep you updated on all of the upcoming school activities and events involving.
+It is most important that parents/guardians ask their students for this publication.
+It will keep you updated on all of the upcoming school activities and events.